top of page

 4. Natural light reveals the true cere colour!
 Indoor lighting makes sexing challenging.

-5. Expect to see shiny pink, opaque white (younger than 2 weeks), opaque pink (younger than 3 weeks), deep pink, indigo and royal blue in male ceres with age.
+5. Expect to see shiny pink, opaque white (younger than 2 weeks), opaque pink (younger than 3 weeks), uniform deep pink, indigo and royal blue in male ceres with age.

 7. The parent colour blue is common to ceres of both sexes; but the overall tone, hue and appearance of the cere is distinct in each sex.